Trace Adkins: 2005–2007

 In March 2005, Adkins released his album entitled Songs About Me.
 The title track was released as its first single in December 2004.
 The album's second single, "Arlington", generated controversy over its content (a first-person account of a fictional soldier who was about to be buried in Arlington National Cemetery).
 It was followed by "Honky Tonk Badonkadonk", which became a crossover hit, bringing Adkins into the top 40 of the Billboard Hot 100 for the first time.

-Adkins' seventh studio album, Dangerous Man, was released in 2006.
-"Swing", the album's lead-off single, peaked at number 20, while the follow-up "Ladies Love Country Boys" became Adkins' second number-one single on the country charts and his first since "(This Ain't) No Thinkin' Thing" in 1997.
-Adkins' daughter, Brianna, was featured in the "Ladies Love Country Boys" video.
+Adkins's seventh studio album, Dangerous Man, was released in 2006.
+"Swing", the album's lead-off single, peaked at number 20, while the follow-up "Ladies Love Country Boys" became Adkins's second number-one single on the country charts and his first since "(This Ain't) No Thinkin' Thing" in 1997.
+Adkins's daughter, Brianna, was featured in the "Ladies Love Country Boys" video.
 The album's final release, "I Wanna Feel Something", proved unsuccessful on the charts; as a result, Adkins announced that he would stop supporting the single.

 In August 2007, Adkins released a single entitled "I Got My Game On".
 Originally, the song was planned to be the lead-off to a new album, tentatively titled Game On, but Adkins decided not to release a full album, and instead released his second greatest hits compilation, American Man: Greatest Hits Volume II, for which "I Got My Game On" served as the lead-off single.
-The album has also produced Adkins' fastest-climbing single to date in its second single, "You're Gonna Miss This".
+The album has also produced Adkins's fastest-climbing single to date in its second single, "You're Gonna Miss This".
 "You're Gonna Miss This" has also become his third number-one hit on the Hot Country Songs, as well as the most successful single to date on the Billboard Hot 100 (12), Billboard Pop 100 (19), and Hot Digital Songs charts (8).

 Adkins released his first book, entitled A Personal Stand: Observations and Opinions from a Free-Thinking Roughneck.